Jim Cramer Is Right, And Wrong, About Netflix

 Don't misread the message.
 Cramer is right.
 The market couldn't care less about Netflix's lack of profits right now.
 As long as the headcount continues to grow and the top line moves forward, that will be enough to keep the story stock in motion.
 A sizeable swath of those bulls likely took Hastings at his word though, and may be counting on material profits soon.
 That's just not in the cards, unless you're willing to assign new meanings to the words "material" and "profits."

-It doesn't look like it's going to happen in 2018 either, and if nothing changes in terms of the spending and revenue trajectories it's difficult to see it ever happening on a GAAP basis.
+It doesn't look like it's going to happen in 2018 either, and if nothing changes in terms of the spending and revenue trajectories, it's difficult to see it ever happening on a GAAP basis.

 The moral of the story is, don't confuse NFLX as an investment.
 It's a trade, and one founded on a premise and a promise rather than one driven by actual prospects.
 It works, but only until the time the crowd realize they've been duped.